omtorano/integrateMO/README.md

 ## Integration method
 Integration method specifies which package & method will be employed to integrate data.
 Note that integrate_MO() is a wrapper for the packages described below and appropriate citations to the original packages should be used.
 ### sPLS-DA
-multiblock sparse partial least squares discriminant anslysis from the mixOmics package (DIABLO N-integration).
+Multiblock sparse partial least squares discriminant anslysis from the mixOmics package (DIABLO N-integration).
 The steps performed in the integrate_MO() function closely follow those described in the mixOmics vignette linked below.
 Important decision points and outputs:
-- Features from each omic layer are limited to top 10,000 features by median absolute deviation.
+- Features from each omic layer are limited to top 10,000 features ordered by median absolute deviation.
 - The design matrix is determined using mixOmics' "data driven" approach.
 For each omics group cross comparison, PLS with one component is calculated, the cross-correlations between components are averaged and used as the off diagonal values of the design matrix.
 - The number of components is first set to # of treatments + 1, performance evaluation is done with perf(), folds = number of samples in treatment level